 Twycross Zoo invites visitors to make a stand for conservation this May Half Term!

-Twycross Zoo is calling for families to take action and make a pledge to support conservation this May Half Term at their FIRST EVER Festival of Animals.
+Twycross Zoo calls for families to take action and make a pledge to support conservation this May Half Term at their FIRST EVER Festival of Animals.

 Zoo admission for the whole week (25th May – 2nd June 2019) is only £11* per person when booked online at www.twycrosszoo.org – that is only £44 for a family of four!

-Throughout the week visitors can get hands-on with a variety of conservation-themed activities that will help to support and conserve the weird and wonderful animals that live on our planet, focusing on a new species every day.
+Throughout the week, visitors can get hands-on with various conservation-themed activities that will help support and conserve the weird and wonderful animals that live on our planet, focusing on a new species every day.

 “As a charity, we appreciate the support of our visitors as their admission contributes to looking after our 500 animals here at Twycross Zoo, as well as supporting critical conservation projects across the world.

 “We hope our exciting event encourages visitors of all ages to make a stand for conservation, support our 125 species here at the zoo, as well as our award-winning conservation efforts.”

 More roar than ever before, don’t miss out on feeding the lorikeets, exploring butterfly forest, splashing around in Wet ‘n’ Wild, walking with lemurs, petting the goats, running wild in indoor soft play** and even taking the wheel of your own Safari Car**.
 Book online here and save.